-Treatment of umbilical hernia (exomphalos) abroad
+Treatment of umbilical hernia (exomphalos) in Germany

 Umbilical hernia is a type of hernia of the anterior abdominal wall when organs in the abdominal cavity protrude into the subcutaneous tissue through the umbilical ring.
 This illness is met among children as well as among the adults.
 Itsaverageis 5% of all the abdominal hernias.